Budget: Corporate budget

+the monitoring is ongoing, with financial and operational adjustments (or interventions) made as warranted; see Financial risk management § Corporate finance for further discussion.

-Re the latter: if the actual figures delivered come close to those budgeted, this suggests that managers understand their business and have been successful in "delivering".
+Here, if the actual figures delivered come close to those budgeted, this suggests that managers understand their business and have been successful in delivering.

-On the other hand, if the figures diverge, this sends an "out of control" signal;
+On the other hand, if the figures diverge this sends an "out of control" signal;

 additionally, the share price could suffer where these figures have been communicated to analysts.